ronaldgreeff/genderio/README.md

 Auth tokens rely on `URLSafeSerializer`.

 - **`generate_outcome_token(parent_email, baby_id)`**
-Generates confirmation token using a dictionary comprised of a user's email address and the baby's id, along with `SECRET_KEY` env variable. **Note** This is called from `manage.py` using the `scheduled` CLI command.
+Generates confirmation token using a dictionary comprised of a user's email address and the baby's id, along with `SECRET_KEY` env variable.
+***Note:*** This is called from `manage.py` using the `scheduled` CLI command.
 &nbsp;
 - **`deserialize_outcome_token(token)`**
 Returns False if BadData or BadSignature, else returns user's de-serialized dictionary of user's email address and baby id.